-The investment strategy guides investment decisions based on factors such as objectives and risk investment tolerance.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-The Fund invests in liquid shares in developed markets except for shares in companies meeting the exclusion criteria.
-The portfolio manager uses the Sustainability CubeTM model to identify companies in the investment universe with significant contributions to the sustainable investment objectives.
+The Fund invests in liquid shares in developed markets, provided that the companies are not subject to exclusion criteria in accordance with the Fund's exclusion policy.
+The Fund manager uses the Sustainability CubeTM model to identify companies in the investment universe with significant contributions to the sustainable investment objectives.
 Selection of companies for the investment portfolio is therefore based on an overall sustainability assessment measuring the combined contribution across all the individual sustainable objectives.
 This combined score is called the Sustainability CubeTM score and is described below.

-The Sustainability CubeTM score is calculated as a geometric weighted average of the following three sub-scores:
+The Sustainability Cube[TM] score is calculated as a geometric weighted average of the following three sub-scores:

 - Climate Transition score - Defined as the score for measuring contribution to the Climate Transition objective described above - ESG score - This score measures financial risks and opportunities related to environmental-, social-, and governance issues.
-A low score reflects high financial risks and limited opportunities related to ESG, whereas a high score reflects low financial ESG risk and good opportunities - Combined SDG score - Defined as the combined contribution to all 17 SDGs calculated in the same way as the calculation for measuring contribution to the individual SDGs described above
+A low score reflects high financial risks and limited opportunities related to ESG, whereas a high score reflects low financial ESG risk and good ESG-related opportunities - Combined SDG score - Defined as the combined contribution to all 17 SDGs calculated in the same way as the calculation for measuring contribution to the individual SDGs described above